webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Depriving a process of resources it needs to function effectively, leading to delays, inefficiency, and potential failures.
 - **Statistical Sampling**
   - Collecting and analyzing data from a representative sample of a population to draw inferences about the entire population, reducing the need to test everything.
-- **Stress Testing**
-  - Testing a system beyond its expected load or capacity to identify its breaking point and ensure it can handle peak demand or unexpected situations.
-- **Testing**
-  - Verifying that a system, component, or function meets its intended requirements and performs as expected.
-- **Unit Testing**
-  - Testing individual units of code (e.g., functions, modules) in isolation to ensure they work properly before integration into the larger system.
-- **User Acceptance Testing (UAT)**
-  - Final testing conducted by end users or stakeholders to ensure the system meets their needs and expectations before being deployed or released.
 - Be able to name the purpose for controlling quality.
   - Quality control involves monitoring work results to determine whether they comply with the standards set in the quality management plan.
 - Name the types of testing performed on technology projects.